When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 There are brands that see an unmet consumer need and say, ‘Oh wait, I’m going to do that, too.’

 That’s a little bit different.
-That’s like, say, in the cereal category, one cereal brand might have success with a low-sugar variety and then other brands step up and say, ‘Oh, wait a minute, we have low sugar Cheerios.’
+That’s like, say, in the cereal category, one cereal brand might have success with a low-sugar variety and then other brands step up and says, ‘Oh, wait a minute, we have low sugar Cheerios.’
 And then a whole bunch of other competitors will say, ‘Oh, me too, me too.
 We have that.’

 But that’s a little bit different.
 They each have their own positioning and they’re seeing a need in the market.
 30 years ago it was low fat.
 A whole bunch of brands jumped on that and said, ‘We have low fat this and that,’ from dairy to cereal to bread to everything you can imagine.

-There are a whole bunch of brands that scrambled and said, ‘Uh oh, wow.
-These guys are really gaining market share.’
 So, the marketing departments went back to the drawing board.
 I think Dove repositioned their brand and they did a really, really good job.
 And all of the niche brands, everyone kind of scrambled a little bit but no one just said, ‘Hey, no, actually we are healthier shinier hair.’

 If you’re a good brand and you’re first to market, someone’s going to try to chip away and they might say I’m faster, I’m cheaper, different, better.
-They might try to say all of that and if it is true that there are brands that have faster and cheaper attributes, you had better react.

 And right now, if you’re in the food business and you’re not coming up with products that have less sugar, you’re going to lose share.